 There are also miniature models of the castle, church and its tower.

-Under the building, you will tour the old town jail that was built in the 16th century.
+Under the building, you can also tour the old town jail that was built in the 16th century.

 ** Plaza del Antiguo Ayutamiento

-This is where our tour ends, but there is still much more to see.
-Continue reading below about the other important sites in Salobreña and where to find them.
+This is where our tour ends, but there is still much more to see...
+Continue reading below to learn about other important sites in Salobreña and where to find them.

 The Mirador "Enrique Morente" can be found just below the Paseo de las Flores.
 From the top, climb down the steps at the far end of the terrace.